Dmitry Mishin

-Dmitry Dmitriyevich Mishin (Russian: Дми́трий Дми́триевич Ми́шин; January 25 [February 7] 1919 – 26 August 1998) was a Soviet and Russian physicist, Doctor (habilitate) of physical and mathematical sciences, professor, founder of the scientific school of magnetic scienсе in Tver State University.
+Dmitry Dmitriyevich Mishin (Russian: Дми́трий Дми́триевич Ми́шин; January 25 [February 7] 1919 – 26 August 1998) was a Soviet and Russian physicist, Doctor (habilitate) of physical and mathematical sciences, professor, founder of the scientific school of magnetic science in Tver State University.

 Study and first employment

 In 1934 he began working in the Irbit City Inventory Bureau.
 From 1936 to 1938 he studied at the Workers' Faculty of the Perm Agricultural Institute in Irbit.
 During his studies at the Faculty of Physics and Mathematics of the Ural State University (1938–1942), one of his mentors was Rudolf Janus.

 In 1942, after graduating from the University, he began working as a spectroscopic engineer at Military Plant No. 217 "Geophysics" of Ministry of Armament (presently "Yalamov Urals Optical-Mechanical Plant") evacuated from Moscow in 1941.
-He worked first in the laboratory headed by Arsho A. Chobanyana, a graduate of the Physics Department of the Moscow State University, then until 1948 as a Head of the technological department at the same Plant.
+He worked first in the laboratory headed by Arsho A. Chobanyana, a graduate of the Physics Department of the Moscow State University, then until 1948 as a head of the technological department at the same plant.

 Work at the Ural State University

 In 1951, after graduating from PhD course, he defended his thesis on the topic "The Effect of Small Elastic Stresses on the Initial Susceptibility of Ferromagnetics".

-In 1950-1971 he worked as an assistant professor, then associate professor first of the Chair of Experimental Physics, then of the Chair of Magnetism (since 1958) of the Physics Department of the Ural State University.
+In 1950-1971 he worked as an assistant professor, then associate professor first of the chair of experimental physics, then of the chair of magnetism (since 1958) of the Physics Department of the Ural State University.
 The subject of study was the influence of the real (defective) crystal structure on the magnetic properties of magnetic materials, including those with rare-earth components.
 The phenomenological quantitative laws of the effect of the dislocations on the domain structure and the magnetic properties of electrical steels were established.

 In 1954–1955, Professor Jakov Shur and Associate Professor D. D. Mishin with graduate students investigated on the order of the Verkh-Isetsk Metallurgical Plant the nature for the uniformity of the magnetic properties of transformer steel along a sheet.

 D. D. Mishin was one of the founders and managers (1962-1971) of the Problem Laboratory of Permanent Magnets (PLPM) in the Ural State University (presently, the Solid State Magnetism Department of the Research Institute of Physics and Applied Mathematics.

 In 1969, the joint research work of the PLPM with the Pyshma Experimental Plant resulted in the organization of an experimental site for the production of permanent magnets based on rear earth metals-cobalt alloys.
 The first magnets were made only by pressing the original powder, later a special powder sintering technology was developed and applied, which made it possible to improve the magnetic and operational properties of permanent magnets.

 In 1970, at Tomsk State University, D. D. Mishin defended his doctoral (habilitation) dissertation on the topic: "The Effect of Dislocation Structure on the Susceptibility and Coercive Force of Siliceous Iron."